Skip to main content

 Monitoring

-Monitoring and alerting are used together to give a most complete picture of the health of a data product.
-With monitoring, we look at much more information than we consider when alerting.
+Monitoring and alerting are used together to provide a more complete picture of the health of a data product.
+With monitoring, we examine much more information than we consider when alerting.
 Monitoring is meant to give a fast, simple overview of the health of the system.
 How to best monitor a dlt pipeline will depend on your deployment method.

 Run monitoring